DavidC6473/Art-Palette/README.md

 # Art-Palette

 Art-Palette is a React application that utilizes the Unsplash API to generate a grid of random images.
 When an image is selected, a modal window pops up using React Modal to display the image.
-The application also extracts the color palette from the selected image using the ColorThief library and displays it in the modal.
-This allows users to find inspiration from new images and discover color palettes that match their inspiration.
+The application also extracts the colour palette from the selected image using the ColorThief library and displays it in the modal.
+This allows users to find inspiration from new images and discover colour palettes that match their inspiration.
+The modal's background colour is the colour opposite to the main palette colour on the colour wheel.
+Users can click on each colour to copy it to their clipboard.

 ## Prerequisites